shivareddy2002/car-price-prediction/README.md

 ## 📌 Problem Statement

 Pricing used cars manually is difficult due to multiple influencing factors such as:
-- Manufacturing year and Depreciation.
+- Manufacturing year and depreciation
-- Mileage and engine capacity.
+- Mileage and engine capacity
-- Fuel type and transmission modes.
+- Fuel type and transmission modes
-- Ownership history and brand equity.
+- Ownership history and brand equity

 This often results in inconsistent pricing and poor decision-making for both buyers and sellers. **AutoPredict Pro** solves this by using AI models to deliver **fair and reliable car price predictions**.